Overview of an 'asset approach' (JSAA)

-The Asset Profile (currently being revised by PHE and included in the Wider Determinants Profile) has been produced to help local authorities undertake an asset based approach to health and wellbeing.
+The Asset Profile (revised by PHE and included in the Wider Determinants Profile) has been produced to help local authorities undertake an asset based approach to health and wellbeing.
 Specifically the data presented in the tool can be used in local Joint Strategic Needs Assessments and provide a focus on assets.

 Exploring the Social Value of Community Assets in Wirral (May 2014)